Best Equipment You Need For Creating Your Online Course

 You cannot even make a full recording if you don't have a PC or a laptop, not even speaking about editing and submitting your video courses.
 You probably already have a computer, but there are a few things to know, just in case you don't.

-Second, you would like to avoid using the Linux operating system since many programs are not equipped for it.
 For Mac fans, MacBook Air would be just fine, but you better go for Pro if you need a more powerful machine.

 It is much more complicated with Windows since most computers have this OS.
 It is easier to start with a brand like HP, Lenovo, Dell, etc. Look at the processor's capacity and at the memory.
 Speaking of which, the third point: